osxmidi/LinVst/README.md

 The 64 bit only version can run 64 bit vst's on a 64 bit Linux system.

-The 64 bit and 32 bit version can run 64 bit vst's and also run 32 bit vst's on a 64 bit Linux system (needs multilib).
+The 64 bit and 32 bit version can run 64 bit vst's and also run 32 bit vst's on a 64 bit Linux system (needs multilib and wine 32 bit development libraries and 32 bit development libraries, see make instructions).

 The 32 bit only version can run 32 bit vst's on a 32 bit Linux system.